mcummings128/ghcertified/questions/en/actions/question-131.md

 - [ ] `name`,`runs-on: composite`,`runs.steps`
 > The `runs-on` key is for workflows, not composite actions.
 - [ ] `name`,`runs.using: composite-action`,`runs.jobs`
-> `runs.jobs` is not a valid key for actions of any type.
+> `runs.jobs` is not a valid key for actions of any type (including composite actions).
+> Additionally, remember that composite actions are a series of reusable __steps__.
+Composite actions do not contain jobs.
+By design, these steps do not belong to their own job--instead, they are used within the context of the job that called the composite action.